 Godly women Living as a Priest for God;

-Next Paul turns the spotlight on the hardest member of the body to control, according to James–the tongue.
-Twice in his epistles Paul targets a woman’s habits of their speech, saying it is a spiritual qualifier or disqualifier.
-Though this is a universal problem we all face, Paul specifically says to women who want to serve Christ’s church—guard those tongues.
-1 Timothy 3:11 “In the same way, their wives are to be women worthy of respect, not malicious talkers but temperate and trustworthy in everything” (NIV).
+Next Paul turns the spotlight on the hardest member of the body to control, according to James, the tongue.
+Twice in his epistles Paul targets a woman’s habits of her speech, saying it is a spiritual qualifier or disqualifier.
+Though this is a universal problem we all face, Paul specifically says to women who want to serve Christ’s church, guard those tongues.
+1 Timothy 3:11 “In the same way, their wives are to be women worthy of respect, not malicious talkers but temperate and trustworthy in everything.”
+(NIV)

-Godly Titus 2 women never are to surrender their tongues to the devil.
+Godly Titus two women never are to surrender their tongues to the devil.

-The third godly characteristic Paul focuses upon is the self-controlled, moderation that is to characterize women of every age in Christ’s church.
-Godly women are Spiritcontrolled in every part of their life.
+The third godly characteristic Paul focuses upon is the self-controlled moderation that is to characterize women of every age in Christ’s church.
+Godly women are Spirit-controlled in every part of their life.
 They resist excess in any area of daily life.
-They are not slaves to any substance, slaves to any amusement, any fashion, or any attitude that does not please their Master in Heaven.
+They are not slaves to any substance, to any amusement, to any fashion, or to any attitude that does not please their Master in Heaven.